 The severity of symptoms is also important.

 Everyone forgets their keys from time to time, and many children do not like doing homework.
-In a person with ADD or ADHD, however, these symptoms severely affect their social, school, or work life.
+In a person with ADHD, however, these symptoms severely affect their social, school, or work life.

 The symptoms will also be inappropriate for a person's developmental level.
 An example of this might be a high school student who regularly climbs on top of the classroom table.